AshIsbitt/NodeCookbookStarterCode/README.md

 # NGINX Cookbook Starter Code

-The purpose of this repo is to be a basic installation of NGINX within a chef recipe, with all tests passing and preparred for installation to AWS.
+The purpose of this repo is to be a basic installation of NGINX within a *Chef* recipe, with all tests passing and preparred for installation to AWS.

 ## Prerequisites